themeblvd/theme-project/README.md

 This plugin simply registers a new theme directory with WordPress located at `/wp-content/{name}-project/dist`, allowing for the "active" theme of the local WordPress site to be `/wp-content/{name}-project/dist/{name}`.

-## Requirements
+### Requirements

 In order for this plugin to determine the template parameter, the development URL must be structured a certain way:

  	http://{localhost URL}/themes/{name}/

 When the local development URL is structured in this way, the plugin can automatically pick up the `{name}` attribute needed for the project structure.
+But of course, you could easily modify this plugin to support a different system.
+My main goal here was to be able to copy the exact same plugin to each development site, without having to configure anything specific to each project.

 ## My Local Dev Environment

 As long as your local development URL is setup as discussed above, you're good. &mdash;

 But if you're curious, I use [Laravel Valet](https://laravel.com/docs/valet).
 I run the `valet park` command in the `/Sites` directory on my Mac to serve all development sites.
-When doing this with Valet, it creates simple environment where each directory within is served as `{directory-name}.dev`.
+When doing this, Valet creates a simple environment where each directory within is served as `{directory-name}.dev`.

 So for example, I have a separate local site for each theme project.
 They're all located here on my Mac: